 I’ve been a school presenter and speaker for well over decade, regularly giving talks in schools up and down the country.
 In total I’ve spoken to over half a million people.
-I’m also an award-winning physics author & science writer.
+I’m also a multi-award-winning physics author & science writer.

 This is not one of those boring lectures.
 Instead let me inspire your students to think big and show them maths in action as we try and answer the biggest questions about our universe.

 Infinity is a notoriously tricky concept to juggle with.
 It’s not even really a number.
 And yet it seems to crop up time and again when astronomers try to understand our universe.
 Did the universe start from an infinitely small speck?
 Can the universe really be infinitely big?
 Can there be infinitely many universes in an infinitely big multiverse?
 Can the the bottom of a black hole be infinitely dense?
 Find out in this schools talk.